 - overdue library books

 - a requirement to contact the College Director and/or Student Support Staff before continuing study.

-3.18 CIT has special provisions for asylum seekers on temporary visas assessed on a case by case basis.
-A number of visa types including asylum seekers on Bridging Visas may access CIT programs as domestic students.
-However they will not be eligible for programs funded directly from the Commonwealth Government (see procedures for details of current eligible visa types and what access and exemptions apply).
+3.9 CIT may determine the enrolment application of asylum seekers on temporary visas on a case-by-case basis.
+A number of persons including asylum seekers on Bridging Visas may access CIT programs as domestic students, however they will not be eligible for programs funded directly from the Commonwealth Government.
+(See procedures for details of current eligible visa types and what access and exemptions apply).

 All terminology used in this policy is consistent with definitions in the CIT Definitions of Terms.